 - 1. Migrating the identified object-oriented components into existing component models.
-Components are identified as clusters of objectoriented classes representing their implementation.
-This constitutes the first step of the reengineering process of object-oriented software into componentbased software.
-Thus, we plan to extend our approach by transforming the object-oriented implementation of the identified components into an equivalent component-based one, such as OSGi [41] and Fractal [42]. - 2.
-Developing a visual environment.
-The presented approach can be extended by providing a visual environment, such that domain experts can supervise the approach steps and modify the obtained results when needed. - 3.
+Components are identified as clusters of object-oriented classes representing their implementation.
+This constitutes the first step of the reengineering process of object-oriented software into component-based software.
+Thus, we plan to extend our approach by transforming the object-oriented implementation of the identified components into an equivalent component-based one, such as OSGi (Tavares and Valente, 2008) and Fractal (Bruneton et al., 2006).
+We start by solving instantiation and inheritance transformation problems in (Alshara et al., 2015).
+We plan to investigate how to cope with other object-oriented dependencies between components, exception handling and component instantiation. - Identifying components based on dynamic analysis.
+To address static analysis limitations (dynamic binding/polymorphism), we plan to extend our approach through integrating a dynamic analysis technique. - Developing a visual environment.
+The presented approach can be extended by providing a visual environment, such that domain experts can supervise the approach steps and modify the obtained results when needed. - 4.
 Experimenting with large number of case studies.
 The selection of API client applications affects the resulted component-based API.
-Thus, we plan to extend the evaluation of the proposed approach by conducting more case studies in order to further test the approach and to generalize the results as well. - 4.
+Thus, we plan to extend the evaluation of the proposed approach by conducting more case studies in order to further test the approach and to generalize the results as well. - 5.
 Validating our approach by human experts.
 The results of the presented approach are validated based on heuristic measurements that we proposed.
 To better validate our approach, we plan to validate the results using the help of human experts.